-- Openreach should not be obliged to accept orders in full as they are submitted by telecoms providers. - The proposed conditions would limit Openreach's flexibility to decide whether to accept requests to relieve congested infrastructure based on reasonable contract terms.
-Openreach proposed that the condition should be modified so that it would be required to offer SLAs and SLGs for its response to requests to relieve congestion rather than for its acceptance of such requests. - Openreach noted that draft condition 8.2 (which sets out Reference Offer conditions applicable to all forms of network access) also appeared to contain Reference Offer conditions relating to SLAs and SLGs and suggested we modify the condition to explicitly exclude PIA. - Openreach suggested the definition of Pole in condition 8.15 should be modified to make clear that it relates only to poles owned and controlled by Openreach.676 - 7.53 On Openreach's point that the requirement to make network adjustments should be limited, we have revised our guidance on the scope of the PIA to give greater clarity.
+- Openreach noted that draft condition 8.2 (which sets out Reference Offer conditions applicable to all forms of network access) also appeared to contain Reference Offer conditions relating to SLAs and SLGs, and suggested we modify the condition to explicitly exclude PIA. - Openreach suggested the definition of Pole in condition 8.15 should be modified to make clear that it relates only to poles owned and controlled by Openreach. - 7.53 On Openreach's point that the requirement to make network adjustments should be limited, we have revised our guidance on the scope of the PIA to give greater clarity.
 On the points of detail as to the operation of the SLAs and SLGs raised by Openreach, we note that it will be for Openreach to agree such details with industry in the first instance. - 7.54 We recognise that it may be appropriate for Openreach to reject an access request where it is not in scope.
 We have therefore, amended this condition to allow for this. - 7.55 We have also made clear that the requirements in condition 8.3B are incremental to those in condition 8.2 rather than duplicative. - 7.56 We have amended the definition of Pole to make clear that this only applies to Poles forming part of the Dominant Provider's Physical Infrastructure.

-676 Openreach response to the April 2017 DPA Consultation, pages 80 to 81.
+&lt;sup>690 Openreach response to the April 2017 DPA Consultation, pages 80 to 81.